The answer is B:

 print('one is true')

-non-empty list is true
+word is true non-empty list is true one is true